Rigidity of proper colorings of $\mathbb{Z}^d$: Infinite-volume Gibbs states

 \subsection{The $P$-pattern Gibbs state}

-In this section, we fix a dominant pattern $P$ and prove that $\Pr_{\Lambda,P}$ converges as $\Lambda \uparrow \Z^d$ to an infinite-volume Gibbs state $\mu_P$ that satisfies a mixing property called \emph{quite weak Bernoulli with exponential rate} (abbreviated as QWBE; see, e.g., \cite{burton1995quite}), which, in particular, implies that $\mu_P$ is ergodic, strongly mixing and extremal.
+In this section, we show that $\Pr_{\Lambda,P}$ converges as $\Lambda \uparrow \Z^d$ to an infinite-volume Gibbs state $\mu_P$ that satisfies a mixing property which, in particular, implies that $\mu_P$ is extremal.
 This is the content of the following two lemmas.

 \begin{lemma} Let $\Lambda$ and $\Lambda'$ be two domains.
 Let $r \ge 1$ and let $U$ be a domain such that $U^{+r} \subset \Lambda \cap \Lambda'$.
 Then

 \end{lemma}

 \begin{lemma} Let $\Lambda$ be a domain, let $V \subset \Lambda$ be a domain, let $r \ge 1$ and let $U \subset \Lambda$ be such that $U^{+2r} \subset V$.
 Then